 The reality of trafficking and slavery remains mostly invisible and in the United States, trafficking for labor or the sex trade often occurs in local communities.

 It has never been cheaper to own a slave than it is today.
-The average cost of a slave around the world is $90.
+In 1850, an average slave in the American South cost the equivalent of $40,000 in today’s money.
+Now the average cost of a slave globally is about $90.